Colonial troops: Advantages

 The advantages of locally-recruited troops in colonial warfare were several.
 They had familiarity with local terrain, language and culture.
 They were likely to be immune from disease in areas such as the West Indies and West Africa, which were notoriously unhealthy for European troops until the early 20th century.
 "Native" troops were usually recruited from tribal or other groups that had long-established martial traditions.
-It was not uncommon for colonial armies to favour the races that had shown the fiercest opposition to the initial conquest of a given territory (examples being the Sikhs of India and the Rif tribesmen of Morocco).
+It was not uncommon for colonial armies to favor the races that had shown the fiercest opposition to the initial conquest of a given territory (examples being the Sikhs of India and the Rif tribesmen of Morocco).
 Colonial units could be employed in campaigns or conditions in which the use of conscripts from metropolitan regiments would be politically unpopular.
-Also, the use of local troops often made the actual colonization more palatable for the locals.

 Colonial troops could be used to garrison or subdue other territories than those in which they were recruited to avoid problems of conflicting loyalties.
-For example, Italy used Eritrean askaris in Libya and during both wars with Ethiopia (1895 and 1936).
-Indian regiments garrisoned Aden, Singapore and Hong Kong at various times in the 19th and the early 20th centuries.
-In the 1950s, the Portuguese used African troops from Mozambique to garrison Goa, and the Dutch had West Africans (Zwarte Hollanders) for service in the East Indies during much of the 19th century.
+As noted, Italy used Eritrean askaris in Libya and during both wars with Ethiopia (1895 and 1936).
+Indian regiments garrisoned Aden, Singapore, and Hong Kong at various times in the 19th and the early 20th centuries.
+In the 1950s, the Portuguese used African troops from Mozambique to garrison Goa, and the Dutch had West Africans (Belanda Hitam) for service in the East Indies during much of the 19th century.